How to Build Your OpenCollar

 - FloatText prim.
 Create a cylinder with a diameter just smaller than the collar band, align it in the collar.
 Name it Floattext and in the description field put:

 - Bell.
 If your collar has a bell, name the bell prim Bell and put in the description field: Bell~noshiny.
-Position the cube just inside the band at the back of the collar.